 GeneCards Summary for AGT Gene

-AGT (Angiotensinogen (Serpin Peptidase Inhibitor, Clade A, Member 8)) is a Protein Coding gene.
-Diseases associated with AGT include renal tubular dysgenesis and renal tubular dysgenesis, agt-related.
-Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
+AGT (Angiotensinogen) is a Protein Coding gene.
+Diseases associated with AGT include Renal Tubular Dysgenesis and Hypertension, Essential.
+Among its related pathways are Peptide ligand-binding receptors and Peptide hormone metabolism.
 GO annotations related to this gene include growth factor activity and serine-type endopeptidase inhibitor activity.

 UniProtKB/Swiss-Prot for AGT Gene

 Essential component of the renin-angiotensin system (RAS), a potent regulator of blood pressure, body fluid and electrolyte homeostasis.

 Angiotensin-2: acts directly on vascular smooth muscle as a potent vasoconstrictor, affects cardiac contractility and heart rate through its action on the sympathetic nervous system, and alters renal sodium and water absorption through its ability to stimulate the zona glomerulosa cells of the adrenal cortex to synthesize and secrete aldosterone.

 Angiotensin 1-7: is a ligand for the G-protein coupled receptor MAS1.
 Has vasodilator and antidiuretic effects.
 Has an antithrombotic effect that involves MAS1-mediated release of nitric oxide from platelets.